skilbjo/articles/whiteboarding/plan9.md

 the ability to mount a connection to a server program that uses the same protocol and treat its services as part of the client's namespace.

+The windowing system initally was called 8½, then moved to rio.
+Using rio you can launch a shell called rc.
+RC stands for "run commands" and was the inital scripting commands to be run, originally on CTSS, then Multics, then Unix.
+The *rc suffix is also the reason we have files like .vimrc.

-The windowing system is called 8½.
-It represents the UI on a terminal with three pseudo-files, mouse (mouse movements and button clicks), cons (textual input), and bitblt (graphical sprites).
+Back to rio - it represents the UI on a terminal with three pseudo-files, mouse (mouse movements and button clicks), cons (textual input), and bitblt (graphical sprites).

 ## 9P Protocol